 The SENDCo has been accredited with the National Award for SEN Co-ordination, a post graduate qualification.
 She has also been awarded Thrive Practitioner status.
 Additional Thrive training is received annually and is a requirement to maintain Thrive Practitioner status.
-All teaching and non-teaching staff participated in whole school Thrive training.
+All teaching and non-teaching staff participated in whole school Thrive training and non-teaching staff participated in whole school Thrive training and will be attending TIS training in October 2018.
+All staff have attended basic Makaton Training.
+All staff have received training in developing a Total Communication Environment.

-The SENDCo and key members of staff have attended training in dyslexia, dyscalculia, autism, sensory processing, behavioural needs, speech & communication needs.
+The SENDCo and key members of staff have attended training in dyslexia, dyscalculia, autism, sensory processing, behavioural needs, speech & communication needs, social and emotional development.
 Several members of staff have been Team Teach trained which includes de-escalation training.
+The SENDCo and Executive Head Teacher have attended conferences with specialist speakers on Brain Development.
+This information was disseminated to all staff.

 The training needs of all staff are established through discussion, on a needs basis, through questionnaires and through performance management.
 Teachers and Teaching Assistants attend relevant courses to support the children that they are working with.
 This information is then shared with the rest of the staff at staff meetings.
-Alternatively, the school seeks the support of outside agencies e.g. the educational psychologist to support with training needs.
+Alternatively, the school seeks the support of outside agencies e.g. the Educational Psychologist, ASD team, Speech & Language Therapists to support with training needs.